Jana-Marie/OtterPill/README.md

 OtterPill is a 3$ STM32F072 devboard featuring USB 2.0 full-speed, a DFU Bootloader, a USB-PD Phy and Arduino nano alike pinout and size.

-Changelog V1.2: BOM cost reduction by ~40%, PCB can be fully populated by JLCSMT, more efficient buck converter (PCB gets less warm at 20V), GND-hook for probing, Reset-Pin will be exposed as pad, power pads for 20V/5A
+Changelog V1.2: BOM cost reduction by ~40%, PCB can be fully populated by JLCSMT, more efficient buck converter (PCB gets less warm at 20V), GND-hook for probing, Reset-Pin exposed as pad, power pads for 20V/5A

-More documentation and firmware examples will be aviable soon (including pinout diagram).
+More documentation and firmware examples will be aviable soon.

 ## Building and Flashing
 ### Via Arduino